Fury Warrior PvP Rotation and Playstyle — Midnight Season 1

 Before Gates Open

-Coordinate with your team who your kill target is going to be, and any potential swaps you can do.
-As the Fury Warrior, it is often you who determines who your team is focusing.
+Coordinate with your team who your kill target is going to be and any potential swaps you can do.
+As Fury Warrior, it is often you who determines who your team focuses on.

 Storm Bolt for offensive pressure, you should determine and judge for